 The region was first inhabited by tribes including the Miami and Potawatomi people.
-The area was first settled by Europeans during the 19th century, when trading posts in the South Bend area were established.
+Europeans first settled the area during the 19th century, when trading posts in the South Bend area were established.
 By the 1830s, the area was becoming more populated.
 In 1830, it was given the name South Bend.

 Just one year later, the city was laid out to be a county seat.
 The town was also being designed and in 1835 was established.
 Like many other cities during this time, South Bend became more industrialized.
 There were many factories built along the St. Joseph River and in 1851, a steam locomotive arrived.
 The 19th century saw continued growth with the establishment of companies including Studebaker, Singer Sewing Company and Oliver Chilled Plow Company.
 The population and the city continued to grow, and many Europeans immigrated to the area to work in the factories.
 In 1842, the University of Notre Dame was founded, helping to boost the economy.
 In 1865, South Bend was incorporated as a city.

-The city continued to grow larger during the 20th century with the arrival of more industries, including South Bend Watch Company, Bendix Corporation and Honeywell.
-Electric rail service was available, later followed by an electric trolley system.
+The city continued to grow larger during the 20th century with the arrival of more industries, including South Bend Watch Company, Bendix Corporation, and Honeywell.
+Electric rail service was available, later followed by an electronic trolley system.

 However, the city faced troubles with the decline of the manufacturing industry.
-In 1950, over half of employment was in manufacturing.
-However, by 2000, it represented just 16% of employment.
+In 1950, over half of the employment was in manufacturing.
+However, by 2000, it represented just 16% of jobs.
 Job loss led to a decline in population.

 Today, the company is trying to revitalize and attract residents by turning to the tech industry.
 New businesses are setting up shop, and in 2015, positive population growth was recorded for the first time in almost 50 years.